JakubOboza/boobshake-binge/README.markdown

 # Readme
-This is just a small repo where is play with erlang ;) I used Rebar to work with application and mochiweb mochijson2 module for working with json.
+This is just a small repo where is play with erlang ;) I used Rebar to work with application and mochiweb mochijson2 module to play with json.
 It's my first erlang project.

 # TODO